omargalal97/build/docs/Add-User.md

-This document provides instructions on how to add, delete, and upgrade users in the system.
+This document provides instructions on how to add users in the system.
 Follow these steps to manage user accounts effectively.

 ---